oar-team/batsim/doc/contribute.md

 An instance of this parameters ``struct`` should be allocated dynamically before spawning the process, and the process should deallocate the memory of this instance.

+The following example shows the code implied in spawning the ``execute_job`` process.

 ``` C++
 // Arguments of the execute_job process